iningwei/AnimationInstancingExt/README.md

 # Other:
+Now support urp.

-Now support urp.Add USE_URP symbol with work(you should regenerate anim texture first).(ref:https://github.com/Unity-Technologies/Animation-Instancing/issues/104)
+Just add ``USE_URP`` symbol will work(you should regenerate anim texture first).(ref:https://github.com/Unity-Technologies/Animation-Instancing/issues/104)